Love my kids, lots and lots and lots. But, I remind them often, I'm not your friend, I'm your mom.

 I will say.
 Since having children, I've often thought about the teenage years.
 Do we kinda 'be friends' so they don't have to hide anything?
 Or do we lay the ultimatums and hope for the best?
 Tricky or no?

-There is a big beautiful life ahead for you and I will forever be your biggest cheerleader, you can take that to the bank, but not my debit card ;)
+To my young children I say, there is a big beautiful life ahead for you and I will forever be your biggest cheerleader, you can take that to the bank, but not my debit card!